GreveGit/slrn_rolldice/README.md

 # slrn_rolldice
-A dice rolling and coin flip script for Qbox.
+A dice rolling and coin flip script for QBCore.

 # Options
 Simple config options for max dice / flips and if you want the player to get a note or not. commands can be changed to fit your server.